SyXo/telegramFileManager/README.md

 `/usr/local/bin` (if you don't have root permissions, give `install_path=<dir>` argument where `<dir>` is a path you can write to and is in your `$PATH` variable)

-### In order to get app_id and api_hash
-* Log in to your Telegram core: https://my.telegram.org
-* Go to 'API development tools' and fill out the form
-* You will get the api_id and api_hash parameters required for user authorization
-* Enter your api_id and api_hash in your config file
-* Optional: Obtain the channel_id in which to store the files (you can use "me" instead to store them in Your Saved Messages)

 ## Donation
 This project takes a lot of my time and donations would really motivate me to